imixs/imixs-workflow/src/site/markdown/webtools/fileupload.md

-# Imixs Fileupload
+# Imixs-Faces Fileupload

-Imixs Fileuplaod is a custom component to provide a fileUpload widget.
-The component consists of the follwing parts
+Imixs-Faces Fileupload is a custom component to provide a fileUpload widget.
+The component consists of the following parts

-  * a MulitpartRequestFilter which is wrapping the servlet request
-  * a MultipartRequestWrapper which extracts the content of an uploaded file
-  * the UploadFile object which represents the content of an uploaded file
-  * the fileUploadConroller which provides an frontend controller to extract uploaded files and providing information about uploaded files
+  * the FileUploadConroller which provides an frontend controller to extract and store uploaded files into a workitem
+  * the AjaxFIleUploadServicel with is a Multipart-Servlet 3.0. to handle file uploads from a ajax component.
+  * the i:imixsFileUpload JSF widget

-The MulitpartRequestFilter is used ot wrapp the servlet http request into a  MultipartRequestWrapper if the content type is "multipart/form-data".
-This content type allows to upload files.
-The FileUpploadBean provides methods to extract an uploadef file from the http request using the  MulitpartRequestWrapper.
-The custom component is implemented by the ressource 'imixsFileUpload.xhtml' This component can be included directly into any jsf form with the enctype="multipart/form-data".
+This i:imixsFileUpload component can be included directly into any JSF form with the enctype="multipart/form-data".
 To add the FileUpload component into a JSF page use the tag 'imixsFileUpload'

 	<i:imixsFileUpload id="file_upload_id" />